hurricane-response/response-theme/Contributing.md

 ## Where to start?

 The [issues](https://github.com/hurricane-response/response-theme/issues).
 We ask that you create an issue before starting work on something, even if a new feature.
+We also ask that you adhere as best as possible to the issue template to help us better triage.
+Certainly small,minor typos do not require a novel, but the more information the better.

 We have found that robust discussion before starting a new feature or large refactor has the greatest chance of success.
 Discussions can occur in the issue created or in Slack.

 **Note** sometimes during an active response focus is on immediate needs and those of our partners.
 We respectfully ask that you use the issues and `@` one of the contributors.